sean915213/SGYSwiftJSON/README.md

   *  If the object conforms to `JSONCollectionCreatable` the object's element type is retrieved using the protocol's *elementType* property.
 The object produced by `NSJSONSerialization` must be an `NSArray`or an error is thrown.
  2. If the value to be deserialized into is an array then all values will be converted to the array's containing `Element` type.
 Similarly, dictionaries have the containing values converted to their `Value` type.
 For complex objects the value is converted using its `Mirror` property representation.
 This conversion is done using the following logic:
   1. If the declared type is `AnyObject` or the declared type matches the deserialized type then the deserialized type is assigned directly.
+  2. If the declared type is `NSDate` then the `dateConversionBlock` is used to convert the deserialized `AnyObject` value to `NSDate`.
+If the block is not declared or returns nil the property is not assigned.
   2. If the deserialized value is a leaf value then the deserialized type must conform to `JSONLeafConvertable` and will be constructed using the leaf value and assigned.
-Otherwise the deserialized value is skipped.
+Otherwise the deserialized value is not assigned.
   3. If the deserialized value is the `[AnyObject]` type and the declared type is `JSONCollectionCreatable` an array will be initialized and returned using the array conversion logic.
-Otherwise the deserialized value is skipped.
+Otherwise the deserialized value is not assigned.
   4. If the deserialized value is the `[String: AnyObject]` type and the declared type is `JSONDictionaryCreatable` an array will be initialized and returned using the dictionary conversion logic.
-Otherwise the deserialized value is skipped.
+Otherwise the deserialized value is not assigned.

-<a name="deserialization-problems"></a>
-### Common Deserialization Problems
-* Inheriting from `JSONCreatableObject` and assigning value types (ie. `CGSize`, `Int`, etc) - Using `JSONCreatableObject` as a `JSONKeyValueCreatable` base class greatly simplifies implementing the protocol.
-But since it utilizes `NSObject`'s *setValue:forKey:* method it is vulnerable to the same limitations- the inability to assign values that do not inherit from `NSObject`.
-There are two strategies for dealing with this limitation:
- * If the value can be automatically bridged to an `NSObject` subtype (ie. `Int` to `NSNumber`) then it will be bridged.  **However** the property cannot be defined as optional or an error is still thrown.
-Instead a variable with a default value should be defined.
- * For more complicated value types the only safe alternative is overriding *setValue:property:* and assigning the value directly.

 <a name="examples"></a>
 ## Examples